Priscillasky/alx-system_engineering-devops/0x00-shell_basics/README.md

-display directory contents in long format
+Displays contents in long format